Yu-Min-Chou/GANDALF/README.md

 # Overview
 The overview of the proposed framework is shown in below figure.
 This framework consists of three phases:
 Training GAN models, Data augmentation with GANs, and Training user model.
 In addition, our framework also introduces the mediator-based architecture, which brings optimizations and reduces overhead.
-The detail of the framework and mediator-based architecture are discussed below.
+The detail of the framework are discussed below.

 ![GANDALF_framework](resource/framework.png)